Federal Work-Study Program (FWS)

 The Award Notification

-Once you are awarded Federal Work Study (FWS), the amount of your FWS award is indicated on eFAP at your CUNY Portal account, and you can only work for the stipulated amount.
+Once you are awarded Federal Work Study (FWS), the amount of your FWS award is indicated on your CUNYfirst account.
+You can only work for the stipulated amount.
 You cannot work in excess of your award.
-You will be notified by email as to how to apply for a position on-campus, off-campus or with the New York City Public Service Corps (PSC).
+You must accept the offer for work-study on your CUNYfirst account prior to making an appointment for job placement.
+If you do not accept the offer the work-study award can be terminated.
 Federal Work-Study and FWS Community Service jobs provide employment opportunities for eligible matriculated students.
 The award amount is based on each student's financial need and the availability of funds.
 The minimum pay rate for on-campus jobs is $9.00 per hour for undergraduate students and $10.00 for graduate students.
-Off-campus positions with our affiliated agencies and community service organizations range from $7.25 to $7.50 per hour.
+Off-campus positions with our affiliated agencies and community service organizations are currently paying $8.00 per hour.
 New York City Public Service Corps pays between $8 and $12, depending on the type of position and the student's level of study.
 Please feel free to inquire about these jobs.

 Federal Work-Study awards are usually made in April and May.
 Additional consideration for an award is contingent upon available FWS funds.

-Note: Any student who did not receive a Federal Work-Study award may contact the office to have their file reviewed.
+Note: Any student who did not receive a Federal Work-Study award may contact the office to request to have their file reviewed at the beginning of the semester.

 Office of Financial Aid